XtremeRahul/gdrive_folder_size/README.md

 # GDrive Folder Size Calculator

 This is a simple yet only known effective method to calculate google drive folder size using Python.
 Works for both gdrive file and folder.
 Uses Drive Api v3.
+It is scripted to be usable on terminal, the major application of this script is that you can use it on your gDrive projects by simply modifying it to your needs.

 ## Also calculates total number of files and folders inside whole tree